IamPekka058/branchMatchRegex/README.md

 `branchMatchRegex` is  GitHub Action that checks if the current branch name matches a specified regex pattern.
 This is particularly useful for enforcing branch naming conventions in your repositories.

+> **Disclaimer**:
+>
+> **Currently, this action can only be used in the context of a Pull Request.** It always uses the `head` branch (the source branch of the PR) for matching against the provided regex pattern(s).
+Support for running in other contexts and specifying a custom branch via a dedicated input is planned for a future release.

 ## Inputs

 | Name   | Description                                              | Required | Default |